-As recruitment firms face ever-increasing pressure to conduct their business responsibly and compliantly, a reliable preferred supplier list can offer:
+As recruitment agencies face ever-increasing pressure to conduct their business responsibly and compliantly, a reliable preferred supplier list can offer:

 Developing a compliant and dependable PSL is no small challenge.
 Regulations governing the sector and supply chain are complex and ever-changing.
 Distinguishing between organisations that pay lip-service to compliance, and those that are fully committed is difficult, costly and time-consuming.
 Getting it wrong can carry serious implications for any recruitment business.

-1. FCSA Accredited Members are assessed against a published Code of Compliance, produced by our advisors, Ernst & Young, in consultation with HMRC.
+1. FCSA Accredited Members are assessed against published Codes of Compliance, produced by our advisors, Ernst & Young, in consultation with HMRC.

-The FCSA Code of Compliance, published on the FCSA website, is the most stringent and comprehensive compliance code in the industry.
+The FCSA Codes of Compliance, published on the FCSA website, is the most stringent and comprehensive compliance codes in the industry.
 It includes sections on:

-Importantly, no FCSA Accredited Member is allowed to operate Offshore Schemes, Loan Schemes, Trusts, Managed Services Companies Schemes, Pay-day-by-Pay models, or similar.
+Importantly, no FCSA Accredited Member is allowed to operate Offshore Schemes, Loan Schemes, Trusts, Managed Services Companies Schemes, Pay-day-by-Pay models, Hybrid, Mini Umbrella Companies (MUCs), Elected Deduction Model, or similar.

 2. Every FCSA assessor is a regulated firm independent of the FCSA

 FCSA assessors are appointed to the assessment panel based on a strict selection process.
 This is to guarantee their independence, understanding of the sector and alignment with the FCSA’s mission to raise compliance standards across the UK recruitment supply chain.
 They are regulated independent firms contracted directly with the FCSA and not with any prospective or present FCSA Accredited Member.
 FCSA assessors are experts in the industry.

 Ernst & Young